 - Loyalty and fairness of my manager/supervisor

-Now go back over the same list and identify the order you think your subordinates would choose.
+Now go back over the same list and identify the order you think this or that particular subordinate would choose.

 Identifying Your Managerial/Supervisory Role